OpenElectionData/catco-guide/_guide/what-are-you-trying-to-accomplish.en.md

 | Young men ages 16-26 | Strategy 2: Have a celebrity or influential person share our content on social media and direct people to the website. |
 | Exisiting members (aka our "friends") and their social networks | Strategy 3: Use our email list to encourage peer-to-peer social sharing. |

 **Look at your goals, strategies and tactics from the last exercise.
 Who is/are the best audience/s for each one?
 Who do you need to reach to be successful and why?
-You may need to change or refine your tactics as you get a clearer picture of who your audience is.
-Who's missing?**
+You may need to change or refine your tactics as you get a clearer picture of who your audience is.**

 ### Target Audiences